galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 <div class="alert alert-warning">Perform the same analysis on Replicate 2 datasets and rename the two resulting items as `R1 normalized` and `R2 normalized`.</div>

 Because we want to plot enrichment around genes we need to download gene annotation.
-We will use **Get Data -> UCSC Main** for this:
+We will use **Get Data &rarr; UCSC Main** for this:

 |         |
 |---------|